chanoguy/iris_beast_hunter/README.md

-# miller_conversion
+# iris_beast_hunter

-a proejct to convert the Miller into a playable hero.
+a proejct to make the Beast Hunter a playable hero.